Natural Language Processing

 In fact, there are still Boolean purists out there who take Google, Bing and other modern search engines to task for no longer fully supporting Boolean queries.
 Nevertheless, natural language processing (NLP) evolved pretty much to relieve search users from the burden of having to memorize Boolean query operators and how to use them.

-Natural Language Processing and Text Analytics
+NLP and Text Analytics

 One of the questions we often get from our customers is what’s the difference between natural language processing and text analytics?
 As we explain in a recent 5-minute Guide, there are a lot of similarities.
 The differences mainly lie in the problem that each tries to solve.

-In the search world, natural language processing analyzes user inputs (queries) to understand their intent.
+In the search world, NLP analyzes user inputs (queries) to understand their intent.
 It allows a user to communicate with a machine in a way that is natural for the user.
 To accomplish this, NLP operates on data so that a computer can understand a document—and the relationships it may infer—in the same way a user understands it.
 This is where NLP and text analytics use many of the same methods.

 Text analytics uses a variety of techniques to extract information from text data and then classify, group, cluster, and mine that information for concepts and patterns as they’re expressed via key words and phrases.